When to Stop Swaddling Your Baby: Transitioning from Swaddle

+At the same time, you don’t want to stop swaddling cold turkey.
 Your baby will be born with something called the startle reflex.
 This is where they can ‘startle’ in response to a loud noise, sudden movement or a sensation of falling i.e when you put them down for sleep without enough support.

 The team at ergoPouch want to ensure that all babies sleep safely and comfortably throughout every milestone of their development.
 Knowing that new parents were hesitant to transition due to fear of ‘waking the baby’, they developed the ‘Butterfly Cardi’.
 This is the perfect solution to help you transition seamlessly and safely, while preventing sleep disruption.

 By providing a contained environment, the folder pockets remove the initial shock of going directly to arms-out.
 This also helps parents feel confident as they navigate this next change in helping your baby sleep and supporting their development.

 During the day and wake windows, keep at tummy time with your baby.
 It’s great for their muscle development and to help them start rolling with is great for helping your baby safely sleep without a swaddle blanket.

 Once you’re on the way to seeing your baby transition, there are a few ways to support steady nighttime sleep.
 Having a set sleep routine that soothes and calms them is a great way to start, as well as working on your baby’s sleep environment.
 Using white noise and dimmed lights can help your baby sleep.